Alan Warner (novelist): Novels and other fiction

-Warner's debut novel, the acclaimed Morvern Callar (1995), won a Somerset Maugham Award.
-It was followed by These Demented Lands (1997), which won the Encore Award.
+Warner's debut novel, the critically acclaimed Morvern Callar (1995), won a Somerset Maugham Award.
+It was followed by a sequel, These Demented Lands (1997), which won the Encore Award.
 His third novel The Sopranos (1998) won the Saltire Society's Scottish Book of the Year Award.

-Since then he has published The Man Who Walks (2002), an imaginative and surreal black comedy; The Worms Can Carry Me to Heaven (2006), which imagines the reminiscences of a sickly Spanish playboy;The Stars in the Bright Sky (2010), a sequel to The Sopranos; The Deadman's Pedal (2012), a coming-of-age novel set in 1973-4; Their Lips Talk of Mischief (2015), a comedy about two aspiring writers in Thatcher's Britain; and Kitchenly 434 (2021), a comedic satire set in the 1970s about a British rock star and the caretaker of his country house retreat.
+Since then he has published The Man Who Walks (2002), an imaginative and surreal black comedy; The Worms Can Carry Me to Heaven (2006), which imagines the reminiscences of a sickly Spanish playboy; The Stars in the Bright Sky (2010), a sequel to The Sopranos; The Deadman's Pedal (2012), a semi-autobiographical coming-of-age novel set in 1973-4; Their Lips Talk of Mischief (2015), a comedy about two aspiring writers in Thatcher's Britain; and Kitchenly 434 (2021), a comedic satire set in the 1970s about a British rock star and the caretaker of his country house retreat.
+In 2023 Polygon Books released Warner's Nothing Left to Fear From Hell, a retelling of Charles Edward Stuart's escape from Culloden, as part of its Darkland Tales series.

-His novella 'After the Vision' appeared in the anthology Children of Albion Rovers (1997), and his short story 'Bitter Salvage' was included in Disco Biscuits (1997), an anthology edited by Sarah Champion.
+His novella After the Vision appeared in the anthology Children of Albion Rovers (1997), and his short story "Bitter Salvage" was included in Disco Biscuits (1997), an anthology edited by Sarah Champion.

 Adaptations of his work

-Morvern Callar has been adapted as a film, directed by Lynne Ramsay.
+Morvern Callar has been adapted as a film, directed by Lynne Ramsay and released in 2002.
 The Sopranos has been adapted for the screen by Alan Sharp and Michael Caton-Jones.
 Released under the title Our Ladies in 2019, it was directed by Caton-Jones.

 A play by Lee Hall, Our Ladies of Perpetual Succour, was based on The Sopranos and premiered in 2015, directed by Vicky Featherstone and featuring live songs.